JacobOlds/python-wordle/README.md

 A command-line Wordle clone written in Python.
 This version retrieves words from the WordGameDB API, validates user input, and provides colorized feedback using Wordle-style rules.
+This project uses the WordGameDB API for educational and non-commercial purposes.

 ## Features